sumitdeole/data-cleaning-project/README.md

     - long – brand name

 ## Issues
-The data, however, suffers from inconsistencies. **This data corruption hinders the discounts computation --> obstacle to settling the debate...!**
+The data, however, suffers from **inconsistencies and corruption**.
+This data corruption hinders the computation of discounts --> obstacle to settling the debate...!
-- Corrupted numerical columns with 2 dots in them.
-The columns are listed below
+- Corrupted numerical columns with **2 dots** in them.
+The columns per table are listed below
+    - Products table
             - "price" column from the products table - _affects 3.58%_ of the rows --> **Dropped!**
             - "promo price" column from the products table - _affects 43.64%_ of the rows --> **Cleaned using the following two assumptions** (also see code here)
                 - **Assumption 1:** Price column is correctly specified
                 - **Assumption 2:** Negative discounts (<-1) are not possible
+    - Orderlines table
-    - "unit price" column from the orderlines table - _affects 12.3%_ of the rows --> **Dropped!**
+            - "unit price" column from the  - _affects 12.3%_ of the rows --> **Dropped!**
 - Typical issue of duplicates/missing values/outliers --> **Dropped!**